 In \cref{fig: pT bands}, we present SSA $A_{UT}^{\sin(\phi_s - \phi_n)}$ as a function of jet transverse momentum $p_T$ at $\sqrt{s} = 510~ {\rm GeV}$, computed using both the JAM3D-22 and full evolution frameworks.
 The evolved prediction that is based on the global fit of \cite{Kang:2015msa} yields systematically smaller asymmetries compared to the JAM3D-22 result.
 We also analyze the uncertainties originating from two key sources: the transversity PDFs and the Collins FFs.
 In both approaches, we observe that the dominant source of uncertainty arises from the Collins function, while the transversity contribution plays a comparatively smaller role.

-In \cref{fig: thetaT_combined}, we show the SSA $A_{UT}^{\sin(\phi_s - \phi_n)}$ as a function of the angle $\theta_n$ of the energy detectors at two kinematic settings extensively studied by the STAR Collaboration~\cite{STAR:2017akg, STAR:2022hqg, Zhang:2024zuq, STAR:2025xyp}(a) $\sqrt{s} = 510\, \text{GeV}$, $p_T = 32.3\, \text{GeV}$, (b) $\sqrt{s} = 200\, \text{GeV}$, $p_T = 13.3\, \text{GeV}$, respectively.
+In \cref{fig: thetaT_combined}, we show the SSA $A_{UT}^{\sin(\phi_s - \phi_n)}$ as a function of the angle $\theta_n$ of the energy detectors at two kinematic settings extensively studied by the STAR Collaboration~\cite{STAR:2017akg, STAR:2022hqg, Zhang:2024zuq, STAR:2025xyp}: (a) $\sqrt{s} = 510\, \text{GeV}$, $p_T = 32.3\, \text{GeV}$, (b) $\sqrt{s} = 200\, \text{GeV}$, $p_T = 13.3\, \text{GeV}$, respectively.
 The error bands reflect combined uncertainties from the transversity PDFs and Collins FFs.
-The energy-weighted asymmetries exhibit similar magnitudes across the two collision energies, consistent with recent observation of energy independence of the SSA in $p^\uparrow p$ collision \cite{STAR:2025xyp}.
+The energy-weighted asymmetries exhibit similar magnitudes across the two collision energies, consistent with recent observations of energy independence of the SSA in $p^\uparrow p$ collisions \cite{STAR:2025xyp}.
 However, their peak positions in $\theta_n$ differ, reflecting a shift in the angular structure of the fragmentation dynamics.
 Moreover, the partial overlap between the error bands from the TMD evolution and JAM3D approaches suggests that current parametrizations do not yet allow us to resolve the effects of TMD evolution.